edgexfoundry/edgex-docs/docs_src/microservices/configuration/CommonCommandLineOptions.md

 `-cc/ --commonConfig`

+!!! edgey "EdgeX 3.0"
+    The Common Config flag is new to EdgeX 3.0

-Takes the location where the common configuration is loaded from when not using the Configuration Provider.
+Takes the location where the common configuration is loaded from - either a local file path or a [URI](../general/index.md#uri-for-files) when not using the Configuration Provider.
 Default is blank.

 Can be overridden with [EDGEX_COMMON_CONFIG](./CommonEnvironmentVariables.md#edgex_common_config) environment variable.

-!!! edgey "EdgeX 3.0"
+!!! edgey "EdgeX 3.1"
-    The Common Config flag is new to EdgeX 3.0
+    Support for loading common configuration via URI is new in EdgeX 3.1.

 ## Profile